The Shoemaker as a profession is fading into history, but anyone who happened

 workshop, to be able to greet the passing-by neighbors and friends with a wave and

 smile, willing to have a chat during work.

 I wanted the whole project to reflect the cordiality emanating from Shoemaker every day.
 The crucial part was to build a friendly space, which would encourage social relations.
 I decided to cover the show window only minimally so as not to disturb the local customs of mutual greetings through the glass.
-Inside we teared off the plaster to reveal the beauty of the original German bricks, we added a wallpaper depicting a figurine – the patron saint of Mr. Grzegorz and subtitles conveying his character.
-The semaphore signboard has been designed so that the form would not require any complementary text.
-Lettering refers to the glyphs casted on a last.
+Inside we teared off the plaster to reveal the beauty of the original German bricks, we added a wallpaper depicting a figurine – the patron saint of Mr. Grzegorz and subtitles describing his character.
+The hanging wall sign has been designed so that the form would not require any complementary text.
+Lettering refers to the glyphs casted on a shoemaker’s last.